 Application Information

-The application asks for a 1-page statement of interest, college transcripts, and project preferences, as well as demographic data for administrative purposes.
+The application asks for 3 short essays (uploaded as a PDF), college transcripts, and project preferences, as well as demographic data for administrative purposes.
+This guidance document provides information about the essays so that applicants can draft them before completing the form.

 Project listings, as available, will be posted below.
 Interested students are welcome and encouraged to reach out to the PIs to discuss their interest in a particular project, or to learn more about a project.
 (Note that there may be a few late additions to this project list.)